arYonefO/hunter/README.md

   - http://1amsf.com/mobile/about-mobile/

 ### Leaflet version
-  -Legend or control?
-  -Demunt styles

-  Done:
-  -Create separate page for leaflet version
+  - Create separate page for leaflet version
-  -Implement display of data
+  - Implement display of data
-  -Heatmap for overall layer
+  - Heatmap for overall layer
-  -Pick 20 cities to be the random start cities for the app -Replicate autocomplete location search using Redis, a city dataset and JS -Implement location detection
+  - Pick 20 cities to be the random start cities for the app
+  - Replicate autocomplete location search using Redis, a city dataset and JS
+  - Implement location detection
-  -onClick event (look into marker behaviour and see what can be done there)
+  - onClick event (look into marker behaviour and see what can be done there)
+  - Legend or control?
+  - Demunt styles